huanwangUvic/VSAT_Terminal/README.md

 # VSAT_Terminal
-A customized communication gateway for Satellite (VSAT) Terminal
+A customized communication gateway for Satellite (VSAT) Networks